HHS/simpler-grants-gov/documentation/analytics/development.md

 #### Finding reporting channel ID

-1. Go to the `#z_bot-sprint-reporting` channel in the Simpler.Grants.gov slack workspace.
+1. Go to the `#z_bot-sprint-reporting` | `#z_bot-analytics-ci-test`(testing) channel in the Simpler.Grants.gov slack workspace.
 2. Click on the name of the channel in the top left part of the screen.
-3. Scroll down to the bottom of the resulting dialog box until you see where it says `Channel ID`.
+3. Scroll down to the bottom of the resulting dialog box until you see where it says `Channel ID` and copy.
-4. Copy and paste that ID into your `.secrets.toml` file under the `reporting_channel_id` variable.
+4. Run export ANALYTICS_REPORTING_CHANNEL_ID={Channel ID from step 3} in your shell

 <img alt="Screenshot of dialog box with channel ID" src="../../analytics/static/screenshot-channel-id.png" height=500>